cat-training-2020/cat-training-2020.github.io/content.md

 Omit --global to set the identity only in this repository.

 fatal: unable to auto-detect email address (got 'atomuser@WIN-VU79AHTD4PV.(none)')

 ```

+Note: Need to edit the config file in .git to avoid using terminal

 ### Tell Git who you are

 - Edit file ".git/config"